markbirss/SqueezeAudioDIY-1/README.md

 SqueezeAudioDIY 1.1.3
 ==============
-These scripts install and manage Squeezelite v1.8.5-802
+These are terminal based utilities to install and manage Squeezelite

 Requirements:
 -------------